jmglov/jmglov.net/blog/posts/draft-heart-of-clojure-2024.md

 created the software, knowing about the bugs and not disclosing them.
 According to Anna,

-> It shows the consequences it can have when we place more trust in tech than in
+> "It shows the consequences it can have when we place more trust in tech than
-> humans.
+> in humans."

 She gave a couple more examples: the [Dutch childcare benefits scandal](https://en.wikipedia.org/wiki/Dutch_childcare_benefits_scandal) and the